-CIA Trainee Washes Out Of Bomb-Detection, Reassigned To Living Room
+CIA Trainee Washes Out Of Bomb Detection, Reassigned To Living Room

 Some jobs are just not a good fit.
 That seems to have been the case for a certain canine trainee named Lulu at the Central Intelligence Agency.